Pages created and updated by

 sweep and the current sweep.
 For these two, you need to

-indicate to LTSpice what component you wish to sweep, for
+indicate to LTspice what component you wish to sweep, for

 example V1 or V2.

-- Another excellent feature of the DC sweep in LTSpice,
+- Another excellent feature of the DC sweep in LTspice,

 is the ability to do a nested